West Sacramento Products Liability Lawyer

 - Defects in the Manufacturing Process

 - Prescription and Over-the-Counter Drugs.
-Medications can have harmful side effects, and they are susceptible to manufacturing defects.
+Medications can have harmful side effects and are susceptible to manufacturing defects.
 Additionally, they have stringent labeling and warning requirements that a manufacturer may fail to meet.
 Zantac, Belviq, and Metformin are a few medications that are currently the subject of drug products liability lawsuits.

 - Medical Devices.
 Like medication, devices used for medical procedures are fraught with the opportunity to cause harm to a consumer.